hirwaishimwe/rad-report/README.md

    npm start
 ```

-3. Open another terminal window, change into the api folder, install backend dependencies, and start the backend server
+3. In a new terminal window, switch to the api directory, install dependencies, and initiate the backend server.

 ```bash
    cd api/